arthur-rl/vrp_admin/README.md

 # VRP Admin Menu

 Hello everyone, I have been working on this project for a while now and are very happy to make it public now.
-If you have any bugs or issue feel free to dm me on discord AL#4610
+If you have any bugs or issue feel free to join my [Discord](https://discord.gg/6QtxkZ8)

 Features:
 * Easiest Admin Menu to use within the vRP framework